 Each year the Centennial Trees Commission sponsored a Centennial Trees Bowl at a North Dakota State University football game.
 The purpose of the bowl was to recognize individuals or groups of people with superb achievements in both tree planting and tree care.
 In 2001, the bowl was canceled due to the tragedy of September 11th.
 Therefore, the final Centennial Trees Bowl was played in 2002, at which time the award recipients for 2000 were honored.

-The Centennial Decade Trees Commission Records date from 1988-1995.
+The Centennial Decade Trees Commission Records, 1988-1995, include the following:

 Membership documents include committee membership from 1990 until 1995 along with portfolios of individual members.
-Also, included are Suezette Bieri's membership documents from 1992 until 1995.
+Also, included are Suezette Bieri's membership documents, 1992-1995.

-Correspondence consists of letters and memos between committee members and other people from 1988 until 1995.
+Correspondence consists of letters and memos between committee members and others, 1988-1995.

-Included in the financial section are budget materials, revenue and expenditures, and centennial trees trust fund from 1983-2000.
-America the Beautiful community challenge grant program was sponsored by CDTC and is included with the financial documents.
+Included in the financial section, 1983-2000, are budget materials, revenue and expenditures, and the centennial trees trust fund.
+Also included are documents for the America the Beautiful community challenge grant program sponsored by CDTC.

-Publications by the CDTC date from 1990-1994 include The Trees Tradition, a newsletter with news and information about CDTC.
+Publications by the CDTC, 1990-1994, include The Trees Tradition, a newsletter with news and information about CDTC.
 Also included are news releases and tree event proclamations made by Centennial Trees Commission.

-The Prairie Forester, Committee Review, and other miscellaneous publications are included in publications by other organizations from 1989-1995 regarding the Centennial Decade Trees Commission.
-The Prairie Forester and Committee Review are newsletters sent out by the Soil Conservation.
+The Prairie Forester, Committee Review, and other miscellaneous publications, 1989-1995, are included in publications by other organizations regarding the Centennial Decade Trees Commission.
+The Prairie Forester and Committee Review were newsletters by the Soil Conservation.
 The Prairie Forester is for the citizens of the state and Committee Review is for the Soil Conservation supervisors.

-Advertising documents include papers that pertain to people using the CDTC logo and also advertising and marketing documents from 1990-1992.
+Advertising documents, 1990-1992, include papers that pertain to people using the CDTC logo and also advertising and marketing documents.

-Legislative documents contain bills pertaining to the Centennial Trees Commission from 1994-1995.
+Legislative documents, 1994-1995, contain bills pertaining to the Centennial Trees Commission.

 The programs and projects section include documents about the North Dakota Centennial Decade Windbreak Program, the Capitol Grounds project and the Red River Basin demonstration project.

 Award and recognition ceremonies include nomination forms and award recipients presented by the Centennial Trees Commission.
-Also, included is the centennial trees bowl information.
+Also included is information about the centennial trees bowl.

-There are the annual tree planting goals, the North Dakota register of champion trees and also a tree events calendar are included in the documents pertaining to the trees in the state from 1990-1993.
+There are the annual tree planting goals, the North Dakota register of champion trees and also a tree events calendar are included in the documents pertaining to the trees in the state, 1990-1993.

-Included in the community documents from 1991-1992 is a tree planting survey and a resolution by the city of Conway.
+Included in the community documents, 1991-1992, is a tree planting survey and a resolution by the city of Conway.